evennia/evennia/docs/sphinx/source/wiki/Zones.rst

 such very fast to search for in the database, about as fast as searching for the object's primary key in fact.

-This makes Aliases prime candiates for implementing zones.
+This makes Aliases another candidate for implementing zones.
 All you need to do is to come up with a consistent aliasing scheme.
 Here's one
 suggestion:

 ::